 Research has a strategic value for national development and public affairs.
 It seeks out facts; facts are sourced through various means.
 When information is being withheld by official sources, questions are left unanswered and truth is compromised.
-In the course of doing research, CenPEG came face-to-face with top Comelec officials and advisers where simple technical questions elicited no response or mere quizzical stares, and critical inquiries are dismissed as untimely or premature.
+In the course of doing research, CenPEG came face-to-face with top Comelec officials and advisers where simple technical questions elicited no response or mere quizzical stares, and critical inquiries were dismissed as untimely or premature.
 Research curiosity turned into inquisitiveness, and criticalness into persistence in unearthing more facts.
 But Comelec behavior turned from stonewalling to labeling and agitated anger.
-Intolerant of contrary views and unable to produce information - such as the vital election source code which the law says should be reviewed by independent groups - Comelec officials also became more evasive and stalling.
-Illusions replaced transparency as voters and media were told to "trust the machine" or, failing so, to leave fate to God once an "unforeseen election disaster"
+Intolerant of contrary views and unable to produce public information - such as the vital election source code which the law says should be reviewed by independent groups - Comelec officials also became more evasive and stalling.
+Illusions replaced transparency as voters and media were told to "trust the machine" or, failing so - as one Comelec official and the PPCRV head said - to leave fate to God once an "unforeseen election disaster" strikes.

-strikes.
 The automated election was touted as a "dream poll" and a medium for "modernizing democracy" - all-too familiar marketing tools.